-Pursuant to the Illinois Municipal Budget Law Act: The Board of Commissioners shall approve and adopt the Combined Annual Budget and Appropriation Ordinance on or before July 31 each year.
+Pursuant to the Illinois Municipal Budget Law Act.
+The Board of Commissioners shall approve and adopt the Combined Annual Budget and Appropriation Ordinance on or before July 31 each year.

-Section 6 Audit: The Board of Commissioners shall provide for an annual audit to be made by an independent certified public accountant in accordance with the Illinois Governmental Account Audit Act, 50 ILCS 310/0.01 et seq.
+Section 6.
+Audit.
+The Board of Commissioners shall provide for an annual audit to be made by an independent certified public accountant in accordance with the Illinois Governmental Account Audit Act, 50 ILCS 310/0.01 et seq.
+(1992) (Ill.
+Rev. Stat. ch.
+85, § 700 et seq.).
 The Commission's Finance Committee shall from time to time interview and recommend to the Board of Commissioners independent certified public accountants to perform the annual audit.
 (Last amended on March 11, 1993 by Ordinance No. O-1-93).